shoooooman/ACFTS/repo/implementation/server/README.md

 After finishing the profiling, the result is saved in your computer.

-You can review the result whenever you want by the following command with localhost:8888.
+You can review the result on localhost:8888 whenever you want by the following command.

 ```
 $ go tool pprof -http="localhost:8888" /path/to/pprof/pprof.samples.cpu.001.pb.gz